-Example 15: A and B transfer to A, B, C, and D as joint tenants.
-A and B are "original transferors," and C and D are "other than original transferors."
-A dies or grants his interest to the remaining joint tenants, B, C, and D. No change in ownership because B, an "original transferor," remains as a joint tenant.
-C, not an "original transferor," grants his interest to B and D. No change in ownership because C grants to the remaining joint tenants, B and D, and B is an "original transferor."
+Example 15: A and B transfer property to A, B, C, and D as joint tenants.
+The joint tenancy of A, B, C, and D is a joint tenancy described in subdivision (b)(1) of this rule: A and B are "original transferors," and C and D are "other than original transferors."
+A dies or grants his interest in the property to the remaining joint tenants, B, C, and D. No change in ownership because B, an "original transferor," remains as a joint tenant.
+C, not an "original transferor," grants his interest in the property to B and D. No change in ownership because C grants to the remaining joint tenants, B and D, and B is an "original transferor."

-Example 16: A and B transfer to A, B, C, and D as joint tenants.
-A and B are "original transferors," and C and D are "other than original transferors."
-A dies or grants his interest to the remaining joint tenants, B, C, and D. No change in ownership because B, an "original transferor," remains as a joint tenant.
-C, not an "original transferor," grants his interest to B and D as joint tenants.
+Example 16: A and B transfer property to A, B, C, and D as joint tenants.
+The joint tenancy of A, B, C, and D is a joint tenancy described in subdivision (b)(1) of this rule; A and B are "original transferors," and C and D are "other than original transferors."
+A dies or grants his interest in the property to the remaining joint tenants, B, C, and D. No change in ownership because B, an "original transferor," remains as a joint tenant.
+C, not an "original transferor," grants his interest in the property to B and D as joint tenants.
 No change in ownership because C grants to the remaining joint tenants, B and D, and B is an "original transferor."
 D dies and D's joint tenancy interest passes to B by operation of law.
 Since B is an "original transferor," there is no change in ownership.
 Upon D's death, the joint tenancy is terminated and B ceases to be an "original transferor."